Aronda Kirby: Boston Blades

 Joining the Blades organization in the autumn of 2012, Kirby began in team operations.
 Serving as general manager of the Boston Blades during the 2014–15 CWHL season, the Blades compiled a won-loss record of 17-6-1.
 Of note, the Blades finished with the best regular season record in the CWHL, culminating with an overtime victory against the Montreal Stars in the 2015 Clarkson Cup finals.

 United Women's Sports

 The business model for UWS is based on the objective of Play It Forward Sports, which was founded in 2015, aiming to create female leaders through sport.
 Of note, their first venture of UWS involved lacrosse, with the launch of UWLX, its inaugural game took place on May 28, 2016.

 Play It Forward Foundation

-In addition to the UWLX, Murphy and Kirby are co-founders of the Play It Forward Sports Foundation, with the goal of advancing gender equity in sports at all levels of play.
+In addition to the UWLX, Murphy and Kirby are co-founders of the Play It Forward Sports Foundation, to advance gender equity in sports at all levels of play.